 “I mean, you’re in your 20s, single, going through life in Hollywood, you know?
 Everything is thrown at you.”
 Efron recalls.

-Efron takes his sobriety one day at time and still attends AA meetings.
+Efron takes his sobriety one day at a time and still attends AA meetings.

 Anthony Hopkins – Sober since 1975